oboehmer/CLEUR20-CXTA/docs/02-parsing.md

 A few notes here:

-- CXTA has evolved over time and has aggregated keywords from different sources within Cisco and externally over the years, and so some redundancy has been accumalated where the same task can be achieved using different keywords.
+- CXTA has evolved over time and has aggregated keywords from different sources within Cisco and externally over the years, and so some redundancy has been accumulated where the same task can be achieved using different keywords.
 For example the `run "show ip ospf neighbor"`  keyword on a device which has previously been selected is pretty much equivalent with the `execute command ..` keyword seen in the previous chapter.
 - As robot interprets the backslash (`\`), we need to escape the backslashes used in Regular expressions (hence the `\\` seen in the expressions below)